 CCS-Services and Procedures provides a method for classifying Current Procedural Terminology (CPT) codes and Healthcare Common Procedure Coding System (HCPCS) codes into clinically meaningful procedure categories.
 The procedure categories are identical to the CCS, with the addition of specific categories unique to professional service codes in CPT/HCPCS.
 Users must agree to a license to use the CCS-Services and Procedures before accessing the software.
 (Updated for codes valid through 2013.)

-Clinical Classifications Software (CCS) provides a method for classifying ICD-10 mortality diagnoses into clinically meaningful categories, which can be used for aggregate statistical reporting of a variety of types.
-Note that this is the original ICD-10 system for mortality reporting; not ICD-10-CM/PCS.
+Clinical Classifications Software (CCS) for mortality reporting provides a method for classifying ICD-10 mortality diagnoses into clinically meaningful categories, which can be used for aggregate statistical reporting of a variety of types.
+Note that this is the original ICD-10 system for mortality reporting; not ICD-10-CM/PCS coding which will be implemented on October 1, 2014.
+Codes are valid through 2009.
+Please visit the following link to download ICD-10-CM/PCS Beta Test Tools.

 Clinical Classifications Software for Mental Health and Substance Abuse (CCS-MHSA)